Advice > Software engineering

 • Discuss how you can optimize your solution

-For system design interviews, we recommend getting used to the step-by-step approach hinted at by Amazon in the video below.
+For system design interviews, we recommend getting used to the step-by-step approach demonstrated at by Amazon in the video below.

 Here is a summary of the approach: